-Under the Constitution, the role of the non-Jew in our worship services is decided by the Senior Rabbi.
-In 2013, our then-Senior Rabbi issued a Statement on the Role of Non-Jewish Members in Worship Services, which expanded the role of non-Jewish members in our worship services.
-Under this Statement, non-Jews may sit on the bima, go to the Ark to open and close the Ark doors, read appropriate passages from the prayer book, participate in hakafot (dancing with the Torah on Simchat Torah), participate in the parental passing of the Torah from generation to generation during b’nai mitzvah services, present the Bar/Bat Mitzvah certificate, and participate in the service in other ways which make sense in a communal context as a reflection of the non-Jewish member’s own personal identity.
-Ritual acts directly involving the preparation of the Torah scroll (dressing or undressing the scroll), reciting the traditional blessings surrounding the reading of the Torah, the ritual reading of the Torah itself, and reading passages from the prayer book that are obviously meant to be read by Jews are roles which are reserved for Jewish participants in the service.
-Where barriers to participation for non-Jewish family members wishing to participate in a service exist, alternative and creative wording or roles will be explored.
-For example, the non-Jewish parent at Temple Shalom typically recites in English an alternative blessing surrounding the reading of the Torah during b’nai mitzvah services.
-This 2013 Statement has been reaffirmed by Senior Rabbi Rachel Ackerman as a reflection of her views and practices, and intentions for Temple Shalom.
+Jewish Adjacent members often participate in our worship services, including by sitting on the bima, opening and closing the Ark doors, reading appropriate passages from the prayer book, participate in hakafot (dancing with the Torah on Simchat Torah), participating in the parental passing of the Torah from generation to generation during b’nai mitzvah services, presenting the Bar/Bat Mitzvah certificate, and participating in the service in other ways which make sense in a communal context as a reflection of the Jewish Adjacent member’s own personal identity.
+Ritual acts directly involving the preparation of the Torah scroll (dressing or undressing the scroll), reciting the traditional blessings surrounding the reading of the Torah (alternative liturgically appropriate blessings are available to Jewish Adjacent parents at b’nai mitzvah services), the ritual reading of the Torah itself, and reading passages from the prayer book that are obviously meant to be read by Jews are roles that are reserved for Jewish participants in the service.
+Where barriers to participation for Jewish Adjacent members wishing to participate in a service exist, alternative and creative wording or roles will be explored.